amanmrangin/docker_learning/README.md

    - **Docker Desktop**: Easy-to-install software consists of many of the following components of Docker.
    - **Docker Client**: A command based tool, CLI, to interact with **Docker Host**
    - **Docker Host**: A software, acts as a server, listens to Docker Client requests.
 It consists of many components such as _Docker Daemon_, _Images_, _Containers_

      - **Docker Daemon**: A service/listener for all the requests and manages the _Containers_, _Images_, _attached Stoage Volumes_, _Networks_.
-     - **Docker Object - Image(s)**: A text file (Dockerfile) with set of instructions/commands to build an **Image** consising of different layers software (E.g. its own File System, Operaint System, Environment variables, Webservers, JDK, Tomcat, SpringBoot, Database libraries etc..) that require run a custom software (e.g. Application).
+     - **Docker Object - Image(s)**: A text file (Dockerfile) with set of instructions/commands to build an **Image** consising of different layers software (E.g. its own File System, Operating System, Environment variables, Webservers, JDK, Tomcat, SpringBoot, Database libraries etc..) that require to run a custom software (e.g. Web Application).

       - **Docker Build** process reads the instructions of **Dockerfile** in a sequence and produces an output, **Image**.
      - **Docker Object - Container**: A runnable instance of **Image** that can be started, stopped, and deleted using CLI and API.
 Each **Container** is _isolated_ from other Containers and from the Host machine.
 Uses _kernal namespaces and cgroup_ of OS to get the Isolation.